coderaiser/putout/docs/putout-script.md

-# 🐊 PutoutScript
+# 🦎 PutoutScript

-🐊**PutoutScript** — JavaScript-compatible language which adds additional meaning to identifiers used in AST-template.
+🦎**PutoutScript** — JavaScript-compatible language which adds additional meaning to identifiers used in AST-template.
 It can be used in all types of supported [plugins](https://github.com/coderaiser/putout/tree/master/packages/engine-runner#supported-plugin-types).
 See [rule syntax](https://github.com/coderaiser/putout/tree/master/packages/compare#supported-template-variables) for more information.

 ☝️ *In the command line, patterns are specified with the flag `--transform`.*